jplehmann/textbites/README.md

   - resource() on any ref could call to the top parent and then retrieve the resource

+Just realized that my paths are not restful!!!
+That the different layers contain overlapping information...
+So I can't just write a generic algorithm to create the fullpath.. .  it should be    VER/Book/Chap/Verse1-Verse2
+This means:
+1. in tagz i could parse the path and then pass that to reference() What i am trying to do is create a generic way of pathing...

+In the case of P&P, the top level is a book,.. the resource is

+In the case of the bible, the top level is a Version, and it has a name accordingly.

+the top level reference should be enough to

+I have created a 2 level lookup system: resource / reference (that the resource knows)

+  So the path of hte top level thing is just its nmae.
+  The path of anyhthing else is its ref + the top level

 Todo
 ----
+- unit tests for
+  - path
+  - root
+  - resource
 x pybible behind pybooks interface x load into simple books impl x parse references